gh6st66/Unwritten/PSYCHOLOGICAL_DESIGN.md

 Here’s a condensed design guide for coders.
 All theory is boiled down into direct, implementable rules and examples for The Unwritten.

-The Unwritten – Psychological Design Guidelines (Condensed)
+Unwritten – Psychological Design Guidelines (Condensed)
 1. Low Ball Technique

 Mechanic: Give appealing advantage early → later reveal hidden cost.